Ms. Pat: Podcast host

 In 2019, Ms. Pat began hosting a podcast available on YouTube titled The Patdown with Ms. Pat.
 In the podcast, Ms. Pat discuses day-to-day issues with her co-hosts, sometimes telling stories of her lived experiences which raise awareness of racial prejudice.

 Personal life

 Patricia Williams was born in Atlanta, Georgia, on April 2, 1972.
 Her mother, Mildred, was an alcoholic and would often neglect and verbally abuse her kids.
 Williams gave birth to her first child, Ashley, at 14 and her second, Nikia, at 15.
 The father of her first two children was eight years older; he began sexually abusing her when she was 12 years old.
 Earlier in childhood, she also suffered sexual abuse from one of her mother's boyfriends.
 At age 15, she began selling crack cocaine in Atlanta, while supporting herself and her two children using the street name "Rabbit".

 She is open about having two abortions in her teenage years.
-Her two younger children, Garrianna and Garrett Jr., were conceived later in life with her husband, Garrett.
+Williams married her husband, Garrett Lee, at the age of 19.
+Her two younger children, Garrianna and Garrett Jr., were conceived later in life with her husband.
 She then adopted four children who are the biological children of her niece.